-- In 2015 the Bank carried out and/or initiated the following measures related to the development of credit risk management. - The Bank continues to develop a rating system by widening the amount of internal credit rating models for more accurate credit risk assessment and increase of the amount of balance sheet assets and credit equivalents of credit related commitments subject to internal credit rating models. - In July 2015, the internal credit rating system for corporate borrowers was put into real operation by the Bank.
-The further development of approaches to the use of internal credit ratings in the system of decision-making, as well as in determining the premium for credit risk, establishing risk-rules on credit products and determining the authority to take on credit risk is in progress. - Currently, 100% of all applications from individuals are considered under the centralized "Application for credit decisions" project technology.
-The Bank continues to improve the decision making process over applications from individuals and increase its effectiveness, including the implementation of new technologies for retail lending. - The Bank has implemented a multi-level system of authorities and limits for the acceptance of different types of risks.
-In order to improve the efficiency of the system, the Bank developed the target system of authorities that should lead to optimization of the Bank's structure of authorities, procedures for their establishment as well as algorithms for their calculation.
-The above measures should increase the effectiveness of the Bank's risk limits.
-Currently, the Bank is actively implementing this system. - There is a vertical hierarchy to the RD in regional branches operating through Risk Assessment and Control Units for independent on-site control over the level of risks taken by the branches and operating offices.
-Also, the role of risk managers in decision-making process was increased. - The Bank has adopted a set of measures aimed at enhancing the work with problem debts, as well as the development of infrastructure for various methods of dealing with problem debts. - In order to develop market risk management system, in 2015 The Bank continued to implement measures for automation of the system for control over the level of risk taken by the Bank.
+In 2016 the Bank carried out and/or initiated the following measures related to the development of credit risk management.

+- The Bank continues to develop a rating system by widening the amount of internal credit rating models for more accurate credit risk assessment and increase of the amount of balance sheet assets and credit equivalents of credit related commitments subject to internal credit rating models. - In 2015, the internal credit rating system for corporate borrowers was put into real operation by the Bank.
+The further development and implementation of approaches to the use of internal credit ratings in the system of decision-making, as well as in determining the premium for credit risk, establishing and incorporation of risk-rules on credit products and determining the authority to take on credit risk is in progress. - The Bank has implemented a multi-level system of authorities and limits for the acceptance of different types of risks.
+In 2016 the automated limits control system for credit risk has been introduced and functionally incorporated in order to improve limits control system. - There is a vertical hierarchy to the RD in regional branches operating through Risk Assessment and Control Units for independent on-site control over the level of risks taken by the branches and operating offices.
+Also, the role of risk managers in decision-making process was increased. - The Bank has adopted a set of measures aimed at enhancing the work with problem debts, as well as the development of infrastructure for various methods of dealing with problem debts.

+In order to develop market risk management system, in 2016 The Bank continued to implement measures for automation of the system for control over the level of risk taken by the Bank.